shermanflan/airflow-on-aks/README.md

 # airflow-on-aks
-The primary goal of this repo is to provide the necessary scripts and manifests required to automate a deployment of Airflow to AKS.
+The primary goal of this repo is to provide the necessary scripts and manifests required to automate a deployment of Airflow on AKS.
 Key to this enterprise deployment is supporting TLS termination via nginx ingress and OAuth2 via Azure Active Directory.